-- a) The intricacies of public international law; - b) The functions, constitution and role of international organizations; etc.
+a) The intricacies of public international law;

+b) The functions, constitution and role of international organizations; etc.

-Skills - at the end of the module the learner will have acquired the Learning Outcomes following skills: Applying knowledge and understanding The learner will be able to: a) Apply the knowledge acquired in their respective areas of employment; b) Apply the knowledge acquired when negotiating international instruments: c) Apply the knowledge acquired when representing clients; and d) Apply the knowledge acquired when working at, or representing their countries in, international fora.
-Judgment Skills and Critical Abilities This section has been made sufficiently open to accommodate both vocational and academic orientations.
+Skills - at the end of the module the learner will have acquired the following skills:

+- a) Apply the knowledge acquired in their respective areas of employment; - b) Apply the knowledge acquired when negotiating international instruments: - c) Apply the knowledge acquired when representing clients; and - d) Apply the knowledge acquired when working at, or representing their countries in, international fora.

+This section has been made sufficiently open to accommodate both vocational and academic orientations.
 Applicants can refer to Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.

-The learner will be able to: a) Advise on the binding nature of the sources of international law; b) Advise on the various methods to express consent to be bound by international treaties; c) Advise on the importance of implementation of international instruments into domestic law: d) Advise on the application of the principles of jurisdiction, immunity, and extradition; and e) Advise on the role of non-State actors in international fora.
-Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Make presentations to different audiences, including domestic and international fora; and b) Liaise effectively with international organizations in the field of international maritime law.
-Total Number of 5 ECTS / ECVETs ECTS / ECVET of this writen exams.
+- a) Advise on the binding nature of the sources of international law; - b) Advise on the various methods to express consent to be bound by international treaties; - c) Advise on the importance of implementation of international instruments into domestic law; - d) Advise on the application of the principles of jurisdiction, immunity, and extradition; and - e) Advise on the role of non-State actors in international fora.

+- a) Make presentations to different audiences, including domestic and international fora; and - b) Liaise effectively with international organizations in the field of international maritime law.

+Total Number of ECTS / ECVET of this Module

+5 ECTS / ECVETs

+Assessment of module

+The module will be assessed through written assignments and written exams.
 Assignments: 30 % and Written Exams: 70%.

-Title of the Module INTRODUCTION TO SHIPPING LAW

-The module will be assessed through writen assignments and